xmprise/Path-Planning/README.md

 The effect of this is to keep the previous path in the buffer and keep the point where the proper path is made.

 ### Compute Minimum Jerk
+To create a smooth path, you must have a certain time interval.
+This is a long enough time to change the lane and to make time to calculate the cost function.
+The following assumes that the acceleration at the beginning and end of the minimum jerk frame is zero.
+This is helpful when switching from t-th frame to t + 1 frame.
+Acceleration and jerk are all associated with the constraint that velocity must match both at the beginning and end of the frame.
+Use the standard jerk model to minimize the 5th order polynomial model as described in the lecture.

 ### Determine behavior
+Given that the speed is relatively low and the gaps are relatively large, there is no need to use too many states to complicate the problem.
+I implemented the following behavior.

+- keep going.
+- Left lane change.
+- Right lane change.

+In the case of a lane change, the lane must not make the most leftward or rightmost change action and should be acceptable in relation to the other vehicle.
+If both use the least cost and the lane change is not appropriate, the cost will be set high.
+The location of the nearest car in front of and behind the car is used to calculate the cost.

+If you go straight ahead, you only need to consider the same lane.
+This is because other cars are quite good at beating you in the back.
+If going straight, one more thing should be considered.
+You should not hit a car that is ahead of us to maximize speed with speed limitations.
+You may not be able to change lanes, but the car will slow down and you will need to monitor your car ahead of time and adjust the speed.
+The way I choose to achieve this is to modify the planned path final speed in proportion to the distance measurement from the nearest car ahead of me.

+Once each cost is calculated and the lowest cost is determined, the action you can take is sent to the least jerk trajectory code.

+### Conclusion
+The resulting path planner works fine, but it is not perfect.
+If all other lanes are running at the same speed in all possible lanes, there is a chance that the planner will fall into a deadlock that can not be determined.
+However, this is a very rare phenomenon that can not occur in real world.

+---
 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).